jankapunkt/moodle-js-webservices-lib/README.md

 import {MoodleWebservicesLib} from 'moodle-webservices-lib';

-// get the service lib for the default version (currently: 3.2) const services = mws.getService();
+// get the service lib for the default version (currently: 3.2)
+// or pass a version number, if you want another version (if supported) const services = mws.getService();

-//... prepare your moodle client for a webservice call
+//... prepare your moodle client for a webservice calls

-// creates the base url for the ws call const url = "https://path.tomoodle.com/" + services.URL_TOKEN + "?";
+// create the base url for the ws call const url = "https://demo.moodle.com/" + services.URL_TOKEN + "?";
 const args = services.AUTH_GET_TOKEN.args("yourusername", "yourpassword");

 //... include url and args into your ws query